Last Updated on June 7, 2026 by D. Ruddy

 Boosting Lawn Health for Weed Prevention

 The best way to keep dandelions from taking over your lawn is to have a thick, healthy lawn that crowds them out.
 This is often called “weed competition.”
-When your grass is growing well, it shades the soil, making it harder for dandelion seeds to sprout.
+When your grass is growing I’ll, it shades the soil, making it harder for dandelion seeds to sprout.
 It also uses up nutrients and water, leaving less for weeds.

 Focusing on your lawn’s overall health is a sustainable and natural way to control dandelions.